kadolor/wvs/wvs_online.md

 # WVS Get Started: WVS Online

-This guide details how to use the Wherobots visual studio Online to create a 3DE:tm: image of your tabular data.
+This guide details how to use the Wherobots visual studio Online to create a 3DE :tm: image of your tabular data.

-3DE:tm: is Wherobots' proprietary Dimensional Data Depiction Engine.
+3DE :tm: is Wherobots' proprietary Dimensional Data Depiction Engine.

 WVS leverages this engine to convert CSV files to contextually aware 3D images.